-Commissioner Brown has dedicated most of his career to public service.
-He has served as State Fiscal Officer, Executive Director of the Mississippi Department of Finance and Administration, and Chief of Staff to Governor Ray Mabus.
-From 2000-2016, he
+Commissioner Brown has dedicated most of his career to public service; he started almost twenty-five years ago, serving as the State Fiscal Officer and Executive Director of the state Department of Finance and Administration.
+He later served as chief of staff to Governor Ray Mabus.